 BATON ROUGE, LOUISIANA, February 28, 2022 — Skilltype, the talent management platform for libraries, is proud to welcome a cohort of HBCU libraries during Black History Month.
 Bethune-Cookman University Carl S. Swisher Library, The Fisk University John Hope and Aurelia E. Franklin Library, and Southern University John B. Cade Library have adopted Skilltype to enhance their investment into employee development.
 The libraries join Grambling University’s Digital Library and Learning Commons as the latest historically Black colleges and university (HBCU) libraries to modernize their approach to talent management.

-Each library has created a Skilltype organization to automatically identify its skill gaps, while dynamically curating personalized training plans for each employee from a growing database of over 8,000 on-demand library training resources.
-Through Skilltype, all employees regardless of rank or status have equal visibility into expertise the organization needs, along with the ability to identify how their personal interests intersect, as they make decisions on which types of development opportunities make the most sense at this stage in their careers.
-As members of the HBCU Library Alliance, Skilltype offers the ability for each library to share expertise across themselves to identify areas for stronger collaboration.
+Each library has created a Skilltype organization.
+These organizations automatically identify skill gaps.
+It also dynamically curates personalized training plans for each employee.
+These plans come from a database of over 8,000 on-demand library training resources.
+Through Skilltype, all employees initially gain equal visibility into the expertise the organization needs.
+This inclusivity applies regardless of their rank or status.
+Additionally, employees can clearly identify how their personal interests intersect with organizational needs.
+Employees can now make informed decisions about appropriate development opportunities at various career stages.
+Furthermore, as members of the HBCU Library Alliance, each library has the opportunity to share expertise.
+Skilltype specifically facilitates this inter-library communication to identify areas for stronger, more effective collaboration.

 “The HBCU library community has long led in areas that many organizations are still struggling to solve — namely diversity, equity, and inclusion in its recruitment practices,” says Skilltype CEO Tony Zanders.
 “Their growing adoption of Skilltype is a welcome vote of confidence in our unique approaches to creating more diverse, equitable, and inclusive library organizations.”